-Recently, several articles have been released on the problem plaguing the iPhone 7 and iPhone 7+ called Loop Disease.
+Recently, several articles have been released on the problem plaguing the iPhone 7 and iPhone 7+ called Loop Disease, also known as Audio IC iPhone 7 disease.
+This problem usually results in audio problems.

 Essentially, the mic and speaker functions will stop working for no apparent reason.
 The red button under voice memos will be grayed out.
 Also, the caller can’t hear the person on the other end and vice versa.
+Depending on the iOS version, maybe you’ll get a grayed out speaker.
 You might get something like this:

 Loop disease is becoming an ever increasing problem, especially since these iPhone 7/7+ phones are coming off of their 1-year warranty.
 Once again, instead of addressing the issue, Apple has decided that the best course of action is to just ignore the issue and hope that customers pay $600 – $1,000 to upgrade to a newer version of one of their phones